 An advisor is a member of the faculty who helps the student plan their independent study and who supervises the study through the exchange (typically every three weeks with some program variation) of student work and faculty responses.
 At semester’s end, advisor and student write narrative evaluations and a determination is made by the advisor as to whether the semester was successful.
 During residencies, advisors meet individually and in small groups with students whose studies they supervise.

 All programs require an extensive final product as a culmination of the student’s entire degree work.
 The BA and BFA programs require a senior study; MA programs require a research thesis or creative or other project; the MFA in Creative Writing Program requires a book-length manuscript and additional examples of the student’s academic work; and the MFA in Interdisciplinary Arts Program requires a detailed portfolio of artistic and intellectual work.
-See the Undergraduate and Graduate Student Handbooks and the Program Handbook Addenda for a more detailed description of their required final product(s).
+See the Student Handbook and the Program Handbook Addenda for a more detailed description of their required final product(s).

 Culminating students present their final products to the Goddard community through a workshop or reading offered at their commencement residency.
 Such presentations contribute invaluable knowledge and inspiration to the Goddard community and serve to honor student work.